MeltanoLabs/tap-hubspot/README.md

-# tap-hubspot-sdk
+# tap-hubspot

-`tap-hubspot-sdk` is a Singer tap for tap-hubspot-sdk.
+`tap-hubspot` is a Singer tap for tap-hubspot.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.